Bachelor of Science in Applied Languages and Intercultural Studies - Chinese

 5

-Students are strongly encouraged to take additional language courses, linguistics courses, and relevant area studies courses to fulfill free elective credits so as to broaden and/or deepen language and culture learning.
+Students are strongly encouraged to take additional language courses, linguistics courses, and relevant area studies courses as part of their free elective credits.